johannschopplich/rollup-pluginkit/README.md

 ### Install the development and build setup

-We use [Parcel](https://parceljs.org/) for the development and build setup.
+We use [rollup.js](https://rollupjs.org) for the development and build setup.

-We recommend to install parcel globally, so you can reuse it for all your plugins:
+Rollup plugins needed for compiling Vue templates, Sass as well as bundling are handled b default.
+To install the required node modules, run:

 ```
-npm install -g parcel-bundler
+npm install
 ```

 ### Development